khalidmesbah/ps/notes/advices.md

   - ask yourself, is there a more efficient way
   - think of the problem from a different angle
 - don't move on from a problem until you understand it and it's solution
+- focus on improving your thought process
+- focus on the fundamentals